Agoric/documentation/main/javascript-modifications/lockdown.md

 on the console's reported stack traces.
 The default `'concise'` setting reduces the noise.
 But it does so at the risk of throwing out the signal you were really looking for.
-Sometimes bugs might be in that infrastrusture, so that information is relevant.
+Sometimes bugs might be in that infrastructure, so that information is relevant.
 With the `'verbose'` setting, the console shows the full raw stack information for each level of the deep stacks.

 Either `stackFiltering` setting is safe.
 Stack information will